razorpay/blade/packages/blade/src/components/Dropdown/_decisions/decisions.md

 ## Dropdown

-`Dropdown` will be a wrapper component which will handle to logic of opening and closing of the dropdown.
+`Dropdown` will be a wrapper component which will handle the logic of opening and closing of the dropdown.
 It won't separately render anything in UI apart from the first children.
 (E.g. `Dropdown.SelectInput` in above example)

 ### API